-The 60-cell solar panels are usually arranged in a 6 x 10 configuration, while the 72-cell comes in a 6 x 12 setup.
+The 60-cell solar panels are usually arranged in a 6 x 10 configuration, while the 72-cell come in a 6 x 12 setup.
 This means that the 72-cell panel is a bit taller than the 60-cell solar panel by a few inches.

 The extra space on the 72-cell solar panel is caused by the additional photovoltaic cells in the panel.
 This gives it the potential to generate a higher power output compared to the 60-cell solar panels.
 It’s also the reason why most residential homes use 60-cell solar panels while commercial buildings use 72-cell panels.

-However, having the 72-cell solar panels won’t always guarantee you higher power output.
+However, having 72-cell solar panels won’t always guarantee you higher power output.
 Some panels have more photovoltaic cells, but their output is still lower.
 For instance, a 72-cell solar panel with a power rating of 300W is less effective than a 60-cell solar panel with a power rating of 325W.